llm-d-incubation/inferno-autoscaler/docs/ocp-deployment.md

 - A consequent decrease in the incoming request rate is observed by the Workload Variant Autoscaler.

-The latter could even bring the WVA to wrongly decrease the desired number of replicas, causing effective SLO violation.
+The latter could even bring the Autoscaler to wrongly decrease the desired number of replicas, causing effective SLO violation.
 Because of that, there is the need to have a clean startup configuration using readiness and startup probes: a `yaml` example snippet for the patch can be found [at the end of this README](#hpa-configuration-example-configsampleshpa-integrationyaml).

 ```bash
 # After creating the file `config/samples/probes-patch.yaml`